 Here at Headquarters, our nemesis is the flea beetle.

 Flea beetles are small critters that often attack members of the Brassica family (broccoli, kale, collards, mustards).
 They chew holes in plants and can completely defoliate and kill a plant if it is young and tender.

 Three years ago they descended on a crop of fall-planted collard greens and then overwintered in the soil only to attack the potatoes that were planted there the following spring.
 And then they went for the tomatoes.
 They went back down into the soil, overwintered, and…repeat.

 Panicked queries to garden hotlines produced heavy sighs of sympathy and recommendations to pick up and move.
 Once they’ve moved in, they tend to stick around.
 Luckily I work from home so I can go outside, sneak up on them, and squish them several times a day.

 They are fast so this approach takes cunning and a bit of training.

 It’s not so bad

 Accept some damage.
-Would it have been worth it to spray the heck out of those hard-bodied-impossible-to-kill flea beetles with a pesticide and in the process kill beneficial bugs like ladybugs and bees that were lurking around and probably give my nearby lettuce a good coating, too?
+Would it have been worth it to spray those hard-bodied-impossible-to-kill flea beetles with a pesticide and in the process kill beneficial bugs like ladybugs and bees that were lurking around and probably give my nearby lettuce a good coating, too?